Suyog7130/suyog7130.github.io/content/pages/research.md

 - Intended use cases: speeding up parameter estimation and low-latency searches for 3G gravitational wave detectors.

 ### Detections of gravitational waves from compact object mergers
-- I develop deep-learning pipelines for detection/classification of compact binary coalescences and related sources.
+- I developed deep-learning pipelines for detection/classification of compact binary coalescences and related sources.
 - Training strategy comparisons (curriculum learning, transfer learning) to improve sensitivity and robustness to glitches.
 - Practical considerations: coincidence logic, false-alarm control, and runtime efficiency on commodity GPUs.